swift-serverless/Breeze/README.md

 ![AWS Serverless Rest API](images/AWS-Serverless-REST-API.svg)

 The APIGateway exposes the API interface through endpoints and converts the HTTP requests to APIGatewayV2Request events for the Lambdas.
-Each Lambda receives events from the APIGateway, decodes the events to extract parameters, performs an operation on a DynamoDB table and returns a response payload to the APIGateway.
+Each Lambda receives events from the APIGateway, decodes the events to extract parameters, operates on a DynamoDB table and returns a response payload to the APIGateway.
 DynamoDB will be accessed through the Lambdas to persist a key-value pair representing data.

 With a single line of code, Breeze implements all the Lambdas required for the CRUD interface converting APIGatewayV2Request to an operation on a DynamoDB table and responding with APIGatewayV2Response to the APIGateway.